Daud Khan Karrani: Battle of Tukaroi

 On 3 March 1575 a fierce battle was fought between the Mughals and the Afghans in Tukaroi.
 The result was a draw and the Afghans retreated to Katak, Orissa.
 The Mughals captured Tanda.
 Bengal.
 Munim Khan transferred the capital of Bengal from Tanda to Gaur.
 In the treaty of Katak, Daud ceded Bengal and Bihar to the Mughals.
 But he retained only Orissa as his possession.
 Six months later a plague broke out, and Munim Khan suddenly died in October 1575.
 The Mughal army was forced to retreat from Eastern Bengal by Kalapahar and Isa Khan.
 Daud marched from Orissa to successfully recaptured Gaur.

 Battle of Rajmahal

-Sultan Da'ud, captured at the Battle of Rajmahal (1576).
+Sultan Daud, captured at the Battle of Rajmahal (1576).

 Akbar sent a new army under the command of Khan Jahan Quli to face his formidable foe Daud Khan.
 He captured Teliagarhi and advanced towards Rajmahal.
 The two armies met in the battlefield of Rajmahal.
 The battle went on for many days.
 As the fight was getting too difficult for Akbar, he requested the governor of Bihar, Muzaffar Khan Turbati and other generals to join him.
 On the other side Daud was accompanied by other principal Afghan leaders like Junaid, Qutlu Khan and Ismail Khan Lodhi.
 After a fierce battle on 12 July 1576, Daud was finally defeated and executed.

-After his death, Bengal went under direct Mughal rule as Subah with Subahdars being installed.